oulianov/finance-tweets/README.md

 - The model I built is susceptible to tweets spamming the same irrelevant keywords.

 I suggest ways to overcome these issues.
 At the end of this exploration, I gained valuable knowledge to build more robust data collection pipelines and NLP models.

+## Instructions

+The content of this exploration is in the notebook [Finance tweets.ipynb](https://github.com/oulianov/finance-tweets/blob/master/Finance%20tweets.ipynb) to be opened online.